 by Nina Somera

 When I brought out my laptop, a crowd immediately gathered around me.
-Ratan Bhandari remembered quite well the moment he returned to his hometown after years of studying in Kathmandu.
+Our informant remembered quite well the moment he returned to his hometown after years of studying in Kathmandu.
 The sheer amazement of people over a sleek electronic pad just speaks of their remoteness from such technology.
 But such sense of surprise-turned-curiosity suggests a people’s plain desire to know and engage.

 During that homecoming, West Seti was opening itself to an ambitious developmental project.
 But although the teeming forests and valleys were still there, an ominous atmosphere was just palpable.
 Its snaking river, which has become the basis of human settlement and even animal migration spell the end of West Seti.

 Not that the river has engulfed such resources but it will eventually do, submerging its teeming forest, grasslands and animal life and washing away the reminders of vibrant communities and diverse cultures.

 Thanks to the Asian Development Bank (ADB), West Seti is about to host a massive hydropower project, shouldering about 15 per cent of the total cost of US$125 billion for the period of five years.
 Other investors include the Australian Multinational Company, Snowy Mountain Engineering Corporation (SMEC), China National Machinery Equipment Import and Export Corporation (CMEC), India’s Infrastructure Leasing and Finance Systems (ILFS) and the Nepalese Government.
 Of the 750 megawatts that the dam will generate, 90 per cent is intended for India at a cost of NRs 3 (US$0.4) per unit.
 This, despite 80 per cent of Nepal are languishing in the dark while the rest pays NRs 7 (US$0.9) for every bit of electricity, that is not even continuous.